riceissa/breathing/doc.md

 it might be helpful to do this exercise with a naked upper body and staring at a mirror, so that you can see exactly which parts of your torso are moving in what ways (you can also try it in the shower but your neck will be bent if you want to look down at your torso). alternatively you could put your hands on various parts of your chest and feel the movement.

 any reduction in breathing _must_ come from relaxation, _not_ from tension/control. this is a good video <https://inv.tux.pizza/watch?v=uvWSwxKUKlA> (that i totally did not appreciate in the beginning, because i wasn't even trying to do any reduced breathing. but what i've realized is that relaxation=reduced, at least if your breathing is awful like mine. and sometimes you consciously or unconsciously try to make your breathing more silent, and you really don't want to do that by tensing up.)

+it helps to have a guided meditation audio type thing to periodically listen along to as you do this practice. i've been using the breathing normalization meditations from <https://buteykobreathingcenter.com/products/breathing-normalization-meditations-mp3> but i don't think there's anything super special about these. visualization seems to help, e.g. imagining the air as having a pleasant but strong aroma, so i would try to find one that incorporates such visualizations. but different things might work for different people here...

 ## Introductory exercise: Many small breath holds